Kentucky Governor’s Mansion to get fence after protest

 “At that time, the Kentucky State Police executive security requested a fence be built for the safety of the current and future first families,” Staley said Tuesday in a statement.

+Initially, funding for the fencing will come from the state Department for Facilities and Support Services’ budget, Midkiff said.
+But a private foundation has indicated it plans to consider reimbursing the state for the expenses, she said.

+The fencing will be 4 to 5 feet (1.2 to 1.5 meters) high and will “maintain the integrity” of the mansion’s exterior, Midkiff said.
+The timeline calls for the installation to be completed within 75 days after the contract is awarded, she said.

-The demonstration was billed as a rally in defense of constitutional rights, including the right to bear arms.
+The spring demonstration was billed as a rally in defense of constitutional rights, including the right to bear arms.
 It turned into a protest against coronavirus restrictions and Beshear’s administration.

 Beshear later referred to the protesters as a mob that resorted to “fear and terror.”